- What are the CME Group Volatility (CVOL) Indexes?

 The convexity indictor is the ratio of the CVOL metric to the ‘at-the-money’ (ATM) indicator.
 This metric will be above one when the overall measurement drawn from all the strikes is higher than the ATM implied volatility and less than one if the overall CVOL metric is less than the ATM implied volatility.
 It is intended to provide a measure of the volatility “smile” that results from OTM options having individual implied volatilities that are successively greater.

-We calculate and publish CVOL Indexes and indicators on 29 products across five asset classes, in addition to six broad-based market indexes on G5 FX, US Treasuries, Energy, Metals, Agriculture, and cross-asset commodities.
+We calculate and publish CVOL Indexes and indicators on 29 products across five asset classes, in addition to six broad-based market indexes on FX, Interest Rates, Energy, Metals, Agriculture, and cross-asset commodities.

 Broad-based CVOL Indexes are calculated by taking the component CVOL Indexes and weighting them by each products’ respective dollar vega open interest for all options of that product.
 This weighting system reflects each product’s overall risk profile in the market in a normalized dollar amount.
 The weighted values are then summed to arrive at the broad-based index value.

 - Treasury CVOL Index: An aggregate volatility index constructed based on 2-Year, 5-Year, 10-Year, and 30-year CVOL Indexes